 In the beginning of the 20th century, the Sultanate of Sulu was under the leadership of Sultan Jamalul Kiram II, who ruled between 1894 and 1936.
 He had only daughters, who came to adulthood.
 After the death of Sultan Jamalul Kiram II, his brother Muwallil Wasit II was declared Sultan.
 Until then, he was the Crown Prince.
 He, however, died in the same year (1936),

 before he was formally crowned.

 At the time of the coronation of Sultan Moh.
-Mahakuttah Kiram, his eldest son, Muedzul Lail Tan Kiram, was proclaimed Crown Prince Sultanate of Sulu.
+Mahakuttah Kiram, his eldest son, Muedzul-Lail Tan Kiram, was proclaimed Crown Prince of the Sultanate of Sulu.
 The former Philippine president Ferdinand Marcos, by special decree, confirmed the coronation of the new Sultan and the appointment of the new heir to the throne.
-There are documents concerning this event, that have been published on the official website of the Sultanate of Sulu, and in recent times they have been mentioned in the official Gazette of the Republic of Philippines.
+There are documents concerning this event, here on the website of the Sultanate of Sulu, and which have also been published in the Official Gazette of the Republic of Philippines.

 Even after the historic act of coronation of Sultan Muedzul Lail Tan Kiram, which was supported by the Royal Council (Ruma Bichara), imams of the Islamic community of Sulu, local leaders and people Sulu, some self-proclaimed pretenders have not given up their claims to the Sultan title.